 Feige confirmed the presence of Fantastic Four in the MCU at the 2019 Comic-Con.
 "I'm extremely excited about those characters, and about bringing Marvel's first family up to the sort of platform and level they deserve."

-Whether that means the new movie will arrive as part of Phase Five remains to be seen.
+It's now been confirmed that the Fantastic Four will join the Marvel Cinematic Universe.
+Spider-Man's Jon Watts will direct, but whether the new movie will arrive as part of Phase Five remains to be seen.

 3. Deadpool 3